appt-org/appt-samples/lib/README.md

 ```

 This function filters topics and code samples by:
-- `locale`      (required): The language locale to get code samples from
+- `locale`      (required): The locale to get samples from.
+If a sample is not available in the first selected locale, we fall back to the second, then the third etc.
 - `techniques`  (optional): An array of techniques to filter by
 - `frameworks`  (optional): An array of frameworks to filter by